Lulisderoo20/Lulisderoo20/README.md

 😄 **Pronouns:** She

 ## Who am I? 🤓
-I am a Fullstack Programmer oriented to Back-end design.
+I am a Fullstack Programmer oriented to Fullstack design.
 Passionate about technology, I enjoy working with code.

 ## What do I do? 👩‍💻
 Currently, I am dedicated to carrying out projects that allow me to advance my training as a programmer.
 I love being able to find the solution to life's problems with code.